 You must make sure that any content you publish is authentic and does not violate the rights of a third party (copyright, confidentiality, etc.).

 You can post links to other Web pages, provided the content of those pages is relevant to the topic being discussed.
 That said, we do not endorse the content of any third-party pages.

 As stated above, advertising and spam will not be tolerated.

 Subjects not addressed via social media

-Questions concerning the following subjects will not be answered via social media.
+We will not answer any questions concerning the following subjects via social media.
 Instead, see our website.

 To report abuse or to comment on our use of social media, write to firstname.lastname@example.org.
 We will reply as quickly as possible.